All Episodes

 What?

-We have people on hole for two.
+We have people on hold for two.

 That's why.

-So that we're gonna we're going to uh we're gonna get that done.
+So we're going to get that done.

-Dennis Kucinich last night on PMS NBC confirms his no vote on Obamacare.
+Dennis Kucinich, last night on PMS NBC, confirms his no vote on Obamacare.

 I voted against the first version of the bill in the House.

-Uh the White House counts me as wavering.
+The White House counts me as wavering.

 To hear the president, you think that he was for single pay or at least a public option, but he's not.

-I'm sorry, I just don't see that this bill is a solution.
+I just don't see that this bill is a solution.

 And Lawrence O'Donnell is the host here, doesn't like what he's hearing here.